 If you think you are not or cannot be a drug addict simply because you do not use such drugs as cocaine or heroin, then you are mistaken.
 The greatest drug problems in the US are the abuse and misuse of prescription pain medications, which is why the Federal Drug Administration recommends stricter regulations on their access.
-Since 1999, there has been a sharp increase in deaths related to overdose of narcotic painkillers.
-These drugs kill 45 people every day while cocaine and heroin combined kill over 20 people a day.
+Since 1999, there has been a sharp increase in deaths related to an overdose of narcotic painkillers.
+These drugs kill 45 people every day while cocaine and heroin together kill over 20 people a day.
 It is therefore important for you to know the most addictive painkillers on the market.

 Symptoms of Opioid Abuse